Pawe1/CocinAsync/README.md

 # CocinAsync #

-A Delphi library to simplify coding and improve performance of asynchronous and multithreaded applications.
+A high performance library for Delphi to simplify coding and improve performance of asynchronous and multithreaded applications.

 ### Unit: cocinasync.async
 *Inline coding helpers for implementing asynchronous actions*